cptn3m0grv/Log-Analysis-Project/README.md

-## MINOR 1 code, related to log analysis
+## MINOR 1 code, related to log analysis using regex and pattern matching

-### added convertToLog and wordSearching functionality